attila-lendvai/maru/README.md

 ### Critique of the current codebase

-IOW, it's sort of a high-level TODO:
+IOW, here's a sort of high-level TODO list:

 To accommodate the various experiments, I had to cut the lisp codebase into countless files.
 This tree of small files should/could be